Skip to content

 Common Natural Aphrodisiacs Typical Form Proposed Mechanism

-Dark Chocolate Food Boosts serotonin, dopamine
+Dark Chocolate Food Stimulates serotonin, dopamine

-Maca Root Supplement, powder Adaptogen, supports energy
+Maca Root Supplement, powder Adaptogenic effects, boosts energy

 Ginseng Tea, capsule, extract May improve blood flow